 In October of 2018, the pre-launch ProtoSchool website was home to two interactive coding tutorials on IPLD/IPFS.
 Each tutorial in the single-page Vue.js app used the embedded Monaco Editor for code submission, with IPFS instance creation and validation taking place behind the scenes and limited feedback provided to users via success and error messages.

 I was tasked with growing ProtoSchool's educational content, improving user experience, establishing a system for the creation of local chapters around the globe, and redesigning the website to reflect the full breadth of the open-source project and growing community.

 I established guiding principles highlighting the need for beginner-friendly content with adequate scaffolding, cohesive and consistently-formatted tutorials, and self-governing chapters providing a welcoming and inclusive environment for all community members.
 These principles informed the top-level goals and quarterly objectives shared in the project roadmap.

-I've developed -- or in some cases supervised the development of -- a wide range of content updates and user interface upgrades to better support the learner experience and the needs of the growing ProtoSchool community:
+I've developed or supervised implementation of a wide range of content updates and user interface upgrades to better support the learner experience and the needs of the growing ProtoSchool community:

 Since its launch in January of 2019, the ProtoSchool community has grown to 23 chapters on 4 continents, with 1800 monthly visitors frequenting the website's tutorials.
 The growing open-source project currently boasts 47 contributors.